arkhn/fhir-pipe/GET_STARTED.md

 fhirpipe-run --project=Mimic
 ```

-> You can use the option `--use-graphql-file=True` to fetch the mapping rules directly from a static file instead of the [pyrog](https://github.com/arkhn/pyrog) api.
+> You can use the option `--mock-pyrog-mapping=path/to/response.json` to fetch the mapping rules directly from a static file instead of the [pyrog](https://github.com/arkhn/pyrog) api.
 In this case, you need to provide a token in `config.yml` for the graphql access.
 Contact us at [contact@arkhn.org](mailto:contact@arkhn.org?subject=Ask%20access%20to%20GraphQL%20api) to get one.

 You can also run the pipe on a single FHIR resource: